 - Leave to cool for about 5 to 10 minutes until the mixture begins to thicken up a bit.
 Don't let the mixture get too thick or harden though.

-- Spoon the glaze over the top of the cake, allowing it to run down the sides a bit.
+- Spoon the glaze carefully over the top of the cake, allowing it to run down the sides a bit.

 - Allow the glaze to set for at least a half an hour before slicing and serving.
 Store the cake covered at room temperature.